Mushinako/Advent-of-Code-2021/day_07/analysis.md

 ## Part 2

-Similar to part 1; can be brute forced:
+Similar to part 1; can be brute forced, while utilizing [the formula][1] for adding consecutive numbers:

 ```py
 from math import inf